JetBrains/lincheck/docs/lincheck-test-tutorial.md

         fun get() = value
    }
     ```
-   Now we are going to check whether this implementation of a counter is thread-safe using `Lincheck`.
+   Now we are going to check whether this counter is thread-safe by writing a test with `Lincheck`.

-## Add dependencies
+## Add required dependencies

+First, we need to add `Lincheck` as a dependency to your project.
-Open the `build.gradle(.kts)` file, make sure that you have `mavenCentral()` in the list of repositories and add the
-following dependencies to the Gradle configuration.
+Open the `build.gradle(.kts)` file, make sure that you have `mavenCentral()` in the list of repositories, and add the following dependencies to the Gradle configuration.

+TODO: testImplementation for Lincheck?

 ```groovy
 repositories {